sami-dev/MultiBrandLoginPage/README.md

 3.  *Optional:* Sign up for a [free trial of Microsoft Azure](http://azure.microsoft.com/en-us/pricing/free-trial/).

     This step is not required.
 You can run sample applications from your computer.
 However, if you want to host Branded Login pages and Web applications on a public-facing Website then Azure is the easiest place to do that.
+You can map custom Domain Names to Azure Web application.
+This will be useful for hosting multi-branded login page application.

 	<br/>
 	<img src="Documentation/Images/Azure-001.PNG" alt="Microsoft Azure Free" width="800"/>
 	<br/>

 # C. Build MVC Web Applications<a id="sec-3" name="sec-3"></a>
-TODO - Deployment Instructions for Web Applications
+TODO - Deployment Instructions for Web Applications List of three apps.
+Description of each app.
+Description of code to make it multi-branded login page App Settings - Web.Config for each project
+OIDC - Notification handler for Startup file
+Normally, OIDC will determine brand from hostname.
+For this demo, we will use Id
+SAML2: Startup - SecurityIdentityProvider

+Login Pages: Map Relay State to redirect URL
+SignIn Controller - Send relaystate back to Authorization server MVC App - stylesheets for each brand - responsive design - internationalized - Okta Sign-in widget support internationalization

 # D. Setting up Okta's Preview Sandbox<a id="sec-4" name="sec-4"></a>